What does it mean to work with intention?

 — Melia Malmquist

 Finding meaning and joy through work can be an incredible source of inspiration.
 Once you’ve found the work that you love doing any day of the week and any time of the day, each situation can be filled with intention and awareness.
 As an interior designer, I see how my process is linked to what the finished result will be.
-Every single detail and care that I put in determines how successful the project will be.
-With that said, it’s equally important to remember that joy feeds into creativity and makes the journey special for both me and my clients.
+Every single detail and care that I put in determines how successful the project will turn out.
+With that being said, it’s equally important to remember that joy feeds into creativity and makes the journey special for both me and my clients.

 Melia Malmquist –